bigcommerce/dev-docs/markdown/stencil-docs/javascript-and-event-hooks/customizing-javascript.md

 		<li><a href="#customizing-javascript_customizing">Modifying a Page's Javascript</a></li>
     	<li><a href="#customizing-javascript_bringing-handlebars">Bringing In Handlebars Context</a></li>
 		<li><a href="#customizing-javascript_installing-various">Installing Libraries</a></li>
-    <li><a href="#customizing-javascript_installing-various">Example Links</a></li>
 	</ul>
 </div>

 Most [Cornerstone theme](https://github.com/bigcommerce/cornerstone) page template files located in <span class="fp">templates/pages/</span>  have a corresponding `.js` file in <span class="fp">assets/js/theme/</span>.
 These JavaScript files contain event handlers and logic  for managing page specific elements and actions.

 For example, <span class="fp">assets/js/theme/product.js</span> corresponds to <span class="fp">templates/pages/product.html</span> and contains a `productReviewHandler()` and `bulkPricingHandler()` – these functions are implemented within a  derived `Product` class which extends an abstract class called `PageManager` (this same pattern is repeated in all <span class="fp">assets/js/theme/*.js</span> files).

 By default, all derived `PageManager` classes contain an `onReady` method functionally similar to `JQuery.ready()`.
 Additionally, certain pages have unique event handlers.
 For example the `cartUpdate` handler in <span class="fp">assets/js/cart.js</span> runs each time certain cart elements are changed.
 Developers can customize and enhance page behavior and functionality by editing code within these event handlers (or by creating their own event handlers).

 To demonstrate, this article describes how to add some very simple JavaScript to `product.js`.